strangerstudios/pmpro-extra-expiration-warning-emails/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.0.2 - 2025-11-19 =
+* ENHANCEMENT: Added the !!renew_url!! email template variable to all emails sent by this plugin. #38 (@dparker1005)
+* ENHANCEMENT: Updated the email flow for sending `membership_expiring` emails to use the core PMPro email sending functions to ensure compatibility with future PMPro versions. #38 (@dparker1005)

 = 1.0.1 - 2025-07-07 =
 * BUG FIX/ENHANCEMENT: Added support for Action Scheduler in PMPro v3.5+. #36 (@dalemugford)